ga4gh/data-security/AAI/AAIConnectProfile.md

 #### Conformance for Passport Issuers

-TODO "GA4GH Claims Tokens" perhaps should be "Visas"

-1. Passport Issuers are used to re-package and re-sign GA4GH Claims Tokens, nominally JWTs, that contain Visas.
+1. Passport Issuers are used to package Visas into signed Passports.

 2. Passport Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.